-What is Resveratrol?
+What is resveratrol?

-A natural antioxidant, Resveratrol is found in more than 70 plant species and botanical sources including; berries, peanuts, grapes, and red wine.
+A natural antioxidant, resveratrol is found in more than 70 plant species and botanical sources including; berries, peanuts, grapes, and red wine.
 In plants, it protects the plant from stresses to its surface, such as from Ultraviolet light and fungal infections.

 Resveratrol has long been used in Eastern medicine where it is valued for its diverse antioxidant and therapeutic properties.

-What role does Resveratrol play in anti-ageing?
+What role does resveratrol play in anti-ageing?

 Skin ageing is a complex process caused by a combination of the natural, intrinsic, ageing process and the environmental stresses the skin endures daily, known as extrinsic ageing.
 The driver behind skin ageing is believed to be the increased production of reactive oxygen species (ROS), or oxidation, which disturbs cell function, damages cell membranes and disrupts the formation of collagen.
-The loss of collagen has a highly detrimental effect on the functioning of the skin and is deemed the primary cause of wrinkling.
+The loss of collagen has a highly detrimental effect on the functioning of the skin and is deemed the primary cause of wrinkling2.
 Antioxidants work to counter this process by neutralising the damaging oxidants.

-Post-menopausal women lose collagen at a rate of 1% every year, which accentuates the wrinkling process and causes skin to become thin and fragile.
+Post-menopausal women lose collagen at a rate of 1% every year3, which accentuates the wrinkling process and causes skin to become thin and fragile.
 One method of mitigating collagen loss is through increasing oestrogen levels.
 Resveratrol also has phytoestrogenic properties, meaning it is a source of oestrogen derived from plants, and is now of particular interest as its application may mitigate collagen loss without the risks associated with other hormonal therapies, thus improving the visible signs of ageing.

 Resveratrol’s antioxidant activity is its most potent weapon against ageing.
-As a polyphenolic antioxidant, Resveratrol performs a dual antioxidant role.
+As a polyphenolic antioxidant, resveratrol performs a dual antioxidant role.
 In addition to neutralising free radicals, thus reducing ongoing damage, it also increases the production of other naturally occurring antioxidants in skin cells.
 This means that not only does Resveratrol help repair accumulated damage, but it also prevents against skin damage in the future.

-How is Resveratrol different to other antioxidants?
+How is resveratrol different to other antioxidants?

-What are the benefits of using Resveratrol?
+What are the benefits of using resveratrol?